Skip to main content

 • UK Ancestry

-Some people with limited leave to remain will have access to public funds.
-Find out who can access public funds.
-Additionally, some people who would normally be subject to a NRPF condition may not have this imposed, or can apply to the Home Office for a change of conditions to have their NRPF condition lifted, if they are destitute or at risk of imminent destitution.
+Some people with limited leave do have access to public funds.
+See our page on who can access public funds.
+Some people with limited leave to remain may not have the NRPF condition imposed or may be able to apply to the Home Office for a change of conditions to have the NRPF condition lifted, if they are destitute or at imminent risk of destitution.

-A person will be subject to immigration control if they have leave to enter or remain that is subject to a maintenance undertaking.
-This applies when a person acted as a sponsor for a person's immigration application and signed an agreement to provide that person with accommodation and financial support whilst they are in the UK.
+A person is subject to immigration control if their leave includes a maintenance undertaking.
+This is when a sponsor has signed an agreement to commit to covering a visa applicants’ accommodation and financial support needs while in the UK.

-• Overstayed their visa
+• people who overstayed their visa

 Immigration terms